dimitris-c/AudioStreaming/README.md

 ### Adding custom audio nodes to AudioPlayer
 `AudioStreaming` provides an easy way to attach/remove `AVAudioNode`(s).
-This provides a powerful way of adjusting the playback audio with various enchncements
+This provides a powerful way of adjusting the playback audio with various enhancements

 ```swift
 let reverbNode = AVAudioUnitReverb()